Sam Hughes: First World War

-At war
+Outbreak of war

 In 1839, a treaty had been signed by Prussia and Britain guaranteeing the independence and neutrality of Belgium.
 On 2 August 1914, Imperial Germany, which had assumed Prussia's commitment to Belgian neutrality and independence in 1871, invaded Belgium as the German chancellor Dr. Theobald von Bethmann Hollweg dismissed the guarantee as a "mere scrap of paper".
 The question facing British leaders was whether the United Kingdom would honour the guarantee of Belgium by declaring war on Germany or not.
 On the morning of 3 August 1914, Hughes arrived at the Defence Department, visibly upset and angry, and according to those present cried out: "They are going to skunk it!
 They seem to be looking for an excuse to get out of helping France.
 Oh!
 What a shameful state of things!
 By God, I don't want to be a Britisher under such conditions!"
 When it was pointed out that the British cabinet had called an emergency meeting to discuss the invasion of Belgium, Hughes replied: "They are curs enough to do it; I can read between the lines.
 I believe they will temporize and hum and haw too long-and by God, I don't want to be a Britisher under such conditions-it is too humiliating."
 Hughes asked if the Union Jack was flying in front of the Defence Department, and upon being told it was, shouted: "Then send up and have it taken down!
 I will not have it over Canada's military headquarters, when Britain shirks her plain duty-it is disgraceful!"
 The Union Jack was pulled down, and only put up again the next day, when it was announced that Britain had sent an ultimatum demanding that Germany pull out of Belgium at once, and upon its rejection, Britain had honoured the guarantee of Belgium by declaring war on Germany, shortly after midnight on 4 August 1914.
 As Canada was part of the British Empire, the Dominion was automatically at war.
 In a speech (in French) to the House of Commons, Laurier, who had become the leader of the Official Opposition after losing the 1911 election, stated: "When the call comes, our answer goes at once, and it goes in the classical language of the British answer to the call of duty, 'Ready, aye, ready'."
 Laurier's speech captured the mood of the nation in August 1914 and most Canadians wanted to aid the "mother country" as it faced its greatest challenge yet.